OpenFodder/openfodder/README.md

 #### Scripting

-Open Fodder includes a Javascript interpreter for the purposes of creating randomized maps, a number of scripts are provided which implement various functionality, such as placing of random hostages, rescue tents, and a helicopter if required to rescue to hostages.
+Open Fodder includes a JavaScript interpreter for the purposes of creating randomized maps, a number of scripts are provided which implement various functionality, such as placing of random hostages, rescue tents, and a helicopter if required to rescue to hostages.

-Customisations and additions can be made to any of the scripts
+Customisations and additions can be made to any of the scripts.

 #### Media